-We limit campers' telephone contact with guardians to emergencies only.
+Communication Policy: We limit campers' telephone contact with guardians to emergencies only.
 Allowing your camper to be fully present at Camp Kita without thinking about phone calls from home supports our goal of encouraging and strengthening each camper's confidence, independence, and self-expression.
-For this reason, please do not tell your child in advance that he or she may call if homesick.
+For this reason, please do not tell your child in advance that they may call if homesick.
 The majority of homesickness diminishes once campers are adjusted to activities and schedules.
 Please also know that we have a phenomenal staff of loving individuals who are more than happy to ease any anxiety or sadness related to homesickness.
+More information about homesickness is provided later in this handbook.